A Complete Logic for Database Abstract State Machines: Related Work

 It was Chandra and Harel who first observed limitations of finite structures in database theory \cite{ChandraCompleteness}.
 They proposed a notion of an \emph{extended database} that extends finite structures by adding another countable, enumerable domain containing interpreted features such as numbers, strings and so forth.
 The intention of their study was to provide a more general framework that can capture queries with interpreted elements.
 Another extension of finite structures was driven by the efforts to solve the problem of expressing cardinality properties \cite{Yuri02onpolynomial,CaiIFP+C89,GrCounting,Immerman87,Otto95b,Otto96,Torres01,Torres02}.
 For example, Gr\"adel and Otto developed a two-sorted structure that adjoins a one-sorted finite structure with an additional finite numerical domain and added the terms expressing cardinality properties~\cite{GrCounting}.
 They aimed at studying the expressive power of logical languages that involve induction with counting on such structures.
 A promising line of work is \emph{meta-finite model theory}.
-Gr\"adel and Gurevich in \cite{graedel:infcomp1998} defined \emph{meta-finite structures} consisting of a primary part that is a finite structure, a secondary part that may be a finite or infinite structure, and a set of weight functions from the primary part into the secondary part, and further extended a logic suitable for finite structures (e.g., first-order logic, fixed point logic, the infinitary logic, etc.) to a logic of meta-finite structures.
+Gr\"adel and Gurevich in \cite{graedel:infcomp1998} defined \emph{meta-finite structures}.
 Based on the work presented in \cite{graedel:infcomp1998}, Hella et al. in \cite{HellaAggregateLogics} studied the logical grounds of query languages with aggregation, which is closely related to our work presented in this article.
 However, the logic for DB-ASMs covers not only database queries with aggregation but also database updates.
 Put it in another way, it is a logical characterisation for database transformations including aggregate computing and sequential algorithms.